teomarcdhio/teomarcdhio.github.io/kubernetes_microk8s.md

 ```microk8s config```
 Ebnable Metallb adn local storage
 ```microk8s enable metallb hostpath-storage```
-Add node to cluster ( from the master node )
+Add node to cluster ( from the master node );make sure to set the hosts file with the relevant ip addresses for both master and workers
 ```microk8s add-node```